tanganke/fusion_bench/docs/README.md

     However, this project is still in testing phase as the API may be subject to change.
     Please report any issues you encounter.

+!!! bug "Breaking Changes"

+    Recent upgrade to v0.2.0 may cause some breaking changes.
+    You can install a specific version by `pip install fusion-bench==0.1.6` or checkout to a specific version by `git checkout v0.1.6`.
+    If you encounter any issues, please feel free to raise an issue.

 !!! note

     - Any questions or comments can be directed to the [GitHub Issues](https://github.com/tanganke/fusion_bench/issues) page for this project.